St Hilda's College Boat Club

 St Hilda's College Boat Club (SHCBC) is the rowing club for members of St Hilda's College, Oxford.
 It is based at Longbridges Boathouse and trains on the Isis stretch of the River Thames.
 The club competes primarily in the Torpids and Summer Eights bumps races in Oxford.

+History

 Pioneers of women's rowing

-St Hilda's College was one of the first Oxford colleges to have women rowing on the Thames and the first to field a women's 8+ boat.
+SHCBC was one of the first Oxford colleges to have women rowing on the Thames and the first to field a women's 8+ boat.
 Its boat club was founded soon after the college's creation, between 1893-96, and its members first rowed in an 8+ in 1911.
 It was St Hilda's student H.G.
 Wanklyn who formed OUWBC and coxed in the inaugural Women's Boat Race of 1927, with five Hilda's rowers.
 In 1969, the St Hilda's Eight made Oxford history when they became the first ever female crew to row in the Summer Eights.

 In the 1980s, Hilda's rowers Alison Gill and Pauline Janson were Olympians.